sergey-cherepanov1/LabWork2/docs/General system description.md

             *   <ins>Magic: Allows the use of spells to damage enemies or support allies.</ins>
             *   <ins>Tactics: Increases the movement speed of units on the battlefield or allows better positioning before the start of battle.</ins>
             *   <ins>Leadership: Increases army morale or provides bonuses to unit characteristics.</ins>
-    *   <ins>Heroes can improve their skills as they gain experience or complete tasks in the game.</ins>
+        *   Might: Influences the army's total power.

 3.  **Armies:**
     *   An army consists of several unit squads and one hero.